ga-curriculum/intro-to-powershell-lab/exploring-more-powershell-concepts/README.md

     <span class="subhead">Exploring More PowerShell Concepts</span>
   </h1>

+**Learning objective:** By the end of this exercise, students will be able to explore and practice additional PowerShell concepts, including file filtering, process automation, system monitoring, and network administration.

 If you're ready to take your PowerShell skills to the next level, try these additional exercises:

 1. **File Filtering:** Use cmdlets like `Where-Object` and `Select-Object` to filter and manipulate file listings based on specific criteria, such as file extensions or creation dates.